 - naming rights agreements.

 These types of proposed arrangements must first be submitted to the Bond Compliance Coordinator, who will forward them to the Bond Compliance Committee for review.
 The Bond Compliance Committee will then review the proposed arrangement and determine either that (1) no private business use would arise from the proposed arrangement, or (2) if the Committee believes that private business use would arise under the arrangement as proposed, it will recommend appropriate corrective steps to promote the best interests of the Institution.
 Such steps may include: requiring that the arrangement be modified to eliminate the private business use (for example, by fitting the arrangement within IRS "safe harbor" guidance); taking "remedial action" as permitted under the Treasury Regulations to cure any private business use resulting from the arrangement; re-allocating the sources of funding of the facility at issue to the extent permitted by the Treasury Regulations; or determining that the amount of private business use generated by the arrangement is immaterial and will not cause the applicable limitation on private business use to be exceeded.
-A written recommendation as it pertains to each proposed arrangement will be provided by the Committee to the Executive Vice President, for Finance Treasurer, & Chief Financial Officer for review and approval.
-In no event may the Executive Vice President for Finance, Treasurer, & Chief Financial Officer approve, or allow the Institution to enter into, a proposed arrangement that would cause the limitation on private business use for a given bond issue to be exceeded.
+A written recommendation as it pertains to each proposed arrangement will be provided by the Committee to the Executive Vice President, for Finance Treasurer, & Chief Operating Officer for review and approval.
+In no event may the Executive Vice President for Finance, Treasurer, & Chief Operating Officer approve, or allow the Institution to enter into, a proposed arrangement that would cause the limitation on private business use for a given bond issue to be exceeded.

 Even if a given arrangement would not cause the applicable limitation on private business use to be exceeded, if the amount of private business use generated by the arrangement would be material, the Bond Compliance Committee will ordinarily recommend that one of the corrective steps described above be undertaken.
-Only in rare and unusual cases will the Executive Vice President, for Finance, Treasurer, & Chief Financial Officer authorize such an arrangement to be entered into without a corrective step, and shall consult with counsel before providing any such authorization.
+Only in rare and unusual cases will the Executive Vice President, Treasurer, & Chief Operating Officer authorize such an arrangement to be entered into without a corrective step, and shall consult with counsel before providing any such authorization.

 V. PRIVATE BUSINESS USE COMPLIANCE SURVEYS